 - Notable dish: Sea bream with pea velouté and butternut squash spaghetti

 The second of three Two Fat Ladies Scottish-centric fish restaurants to be opened in Glasgow celebrates 10 years of city centre trading in 2015.
 It’s bigger and considerably brighter than the original branch in the West End, with front windows overlooking Blythswood Street letting in plenty of natural light.
 A preponderance of mirrors and mirrored partitions between tables mean you can view yourself eating from several different angles, which is slightly strange; make for the booths at the back if you can, which offer more intimacy.
 A salad starter of blue cheese, beetroot and red chard with pine nut and chard dressing scrimps dismayingly on the key component – you’ll find the cheese to be but a smear on the plate buried beneath some leaves.
 The thin mash with the cod fillet special is a similarly stingy serving.
 But quibbles about portions aside, they cook consistently well here across a seasonally changing menu.
 The beef fillet is a fine cut of mean beautifully done and complemented well by roast onions and a tangy blackberry jus with whole berries.
 The dark chocolate pave dessert with caramel and malted cream looks impressive and tastes even better.
 Based right in the heart of business and theatreland, this place can be buzzing any night of the week, so book ahead.

-- Music on stereo: Classic jazz
+- Music on stereo: Classic souls and easy jazz

 - Capacity: 35

 - Largest group: 45